 - Inazuma Eleven second series GO Chrono Stone has the current members of Raimon go back in time to get the power of Oda Nobunaga in order to defeat Protocol Omega 2.0.

-- Nobunaga is the protagonist of Nobunaga The Fool and he's riding a Super Robot named "The Fool" while accompanied by Leonardo da Vinci and Joan of Arc who's a gender bent Reincarnation of Ranmaru.
+- Nobunaga is the protagonist of Nobunaga the Fool and he's riding a Super Robot named "The Fool" while accompanied by Leonardo da Vinci and Joan of Arc who's a gender bent Reincarnation of Ranmaru.
 Yeah it's as weird as it sounds.

 - In Nobunagun, Nobunaga is reincarnated in the modern day as a girl named Shio Ogura, who has a passion for More Dakka.
 Nobunaga himself often appears in her dreams or in visions, and the memories often help her figure out new ways to fight.

-- In Nobunaga No Chef, Ken, the main character, becomes Nobunaga's chef after getting thrown back in time from the present day.
+- In Nobunaga no Chef, Ken, the main character, becomes Nobunaga's chef after getting thrown back in time from the present day.
 The Nobunaga here is fairly balanced, an ambitious warlord capable of both kindness and cruelty.

 - In Black Lion, Nobunaga is actually possessed by alien invaders who equip his armies with high-tech armaments so he can conquer Japan as a beachhead (probably; the backstory isn't covered much).

 - In Wrath of the Ninja, Nobunaga appears to be the chief antagonist for the 3 heroes, conquering Japan with demonic help and seeking to be transformed into a demon himself.
-This time, however, there's a Man Behind the Man, a demon looking to use the bloodshed of war and Nobunaga's cruelty to power the demons themselves, and Nobunaga is just his patsy.
+This time, however, there's The Man Behind the Man, a demon looking to use the bloodshed of war and Nobunaga's cruelty to power the demons themselves, and Nobunaga is just his patsy.

 - In Nobunaga Concerto "Oda Nobunaga" is essentially an entity made up of Saburou (a former high-school student who timeslipped into the Sengoku period and took over the role from the real Oda Nobunaga), and Akechi Mitsuhide (who is in fact the real Oda Nobunaga).